 This subsystem is responsible for sensing both the relative weight atop the board as well as the rotational speed and direction of both front wheels.
 Our weight sensors are implemented with a resistor divider circuit, utilizing the velostat material as the load sensor.
 Velostat is a material which decreases in resistance as pressure is applied to it.
 Our front RPM sensors are implemented with Hall-effect switches that face towards a ring of magnets attached to the front wheels.
+For more information regarding the physical design of this subsystem, refer to Section 2.1.
+To ensure that the Board Sensing Subsystem is fulfilling its responsibilities for sensing both the relative weight atop the board as well as the rotational speed and direction of both front wheels, a requirements & verification table can be found below.
 Our board microcontroller will then take in the data from the sensing sub-modules and calculate the actual weight atop the board and front wheel velocity.
+For more information regarding the software design of the RPM sensors, refer to Section 2.5.2